grafana/opentelemetry-workshop/site/docs/lab2/grafana.md

 Traces are one of the building blocks of OpenTelemetry.
 Traces allow us to observe our system from the inside out.

-OpenTelemetry's instrumentation libraries generate traces from our application, which we can explore from Application Observability.
+OpenTelemetry's instrumentation libraries generate traces from our application, which we can explore in Application Observability.

 ### Traces